+The turbines would be connected to each other, and the turbine rows would be connected to a new substation that would be built as part of the development (see below).
+The electricity generated by the facility would be fed into the national grid network via an existing 220 kV overhead transmission line that passes northwest-southeast through the eastern portion of the site.
 A number of different electrical connection options have been considered as part of the development and although a final design has been selected, some minor changes may still be required.
-Installation of underground cables would require excavation of trenches, approximately 1 m to 1.5 m below ground, within which cables would be laid, following internal access roads as far as possible.
+Installation of underground cables would require excavation of trenches, approximately 1m to 1.5m below ground, within which cables would be laid, following internal access roads as far as possible to minimise the development footprint.
 The electrical infrastructure of the proposed Wind Farm would consist of the following:

-- Connections between the turbines using medium voltage underground electrical cabling. - Connections between the turbines using medium voltage underground cabling (up to 33 kV). - Connection of the turbine rows to the relevant 132kV substation using medium voltage (up to 33 kV) underground electrical cabling or overhead transmission lines. - Connection of the various 132kV substations to the central 400kV substation using high voltage overhead transmission lines (up to 132 kV). - A large and central 400kV substation adjacent to the existing transmission lines that run through the centre of the site.
+- Connections between the turbines using medium voltage (≤ 33kV) underground electrical cabling. - Connection of the turbine rows to the substation using medium voltage (≤ 33kV) underground electrical cabling. - Connection of the substation to the National Grid using a short 220kV overhead transmission line (approximately 4.9km) between the substation and the existing transmission lines further east. - A small linking station at the point of intersection with the existing transmission lines.

-4.4.3 Substations
+4.4.3 Substation

-Several new substation facilities would be build as part of the development, to facilitate connection of the wind farm to the national grid network via the existing transmission facilities as outlined above.
-The new 400kV substation will be located in the centre of the site.
-The 400kV substation would be a single-storey complex of approximately 400m by 400m in size; it would house electrical equipment and would be fenced for security and safety.
-The main substation complex would also house site offices, storage areas and ablution facilities.
-The smaller 132kV substations (up to 6) would be approximately 100x100m large.
+A new substation facility would be built as part of the development, to facilitate connection of the wind farm to the national grid network via the existing transmission facilities as outlined above.
+The new substation may be located in the centre of the site or close to the existing transmission facilities in the east of the site.
+Depending on the final location of the substation, an overhead electrical connection may be built to connect the substation to the existing transmission lines (see above).
+The substation would be a single-storey building of approximately 160x160m in size.
+It would house electrical equipment and would be fenced for security and safety.
+The substation complex would also house site offices, storage areas and ablution facilities.